-Welcome to the School of Architecture + Planning, the only professional school in the country that is as both the state of New Mexico’s flagship institution and a Carnegie rated Category 1, High Intensive Research, Hispanic and Minority serving public university.
+Welcome to the School of Architecture + Planning at the state of New Mexico’s flagship institution, UNM.
+We are the only professional design and planning school in the country that is both a Carnegie rated Category 1, High Intensive Research university, and a Hispanic and Minority serving public university.

-Other student interests may be pursued through the School’s graduate certificate in Historic Preservation and Regionalism or graduate certificate in Urban Innovation or through their involvement in the School’s Center for Research in Advanced Digital Fabrication (CRAFT), Resource Center for Raza Planning, or the Indigenous Design + Planning Institute (iD+Pi).
-The SA+P also maintains interdisciplinary relationships with the University ArtsLAB, the Interdisciplinary Film and Digital Media, Water Resources and Sustainability programs to name but a few.
+Other student interests may be pursued through the School’s graduate certificate in Historic Preservation and Regionalism or graduate certificate in Urban Innovation or through involvement in the School’s Center for Research in Advanced Digital Fabrication (CRAFT), Resource Center for Raza Planning, or the Indigenous Design + Planning Institute (iD+Pi).
+The SA+P also maintains interdisciplinary relationships with UNM’s Latin American studies, Water Resources and Sustainability programs to name but a few.

-Our summer is generally dedicated to travel.
+Our summer frequently involves travel.
 Students may select from a range of faculty-directed travel experiences, nationally or internationally.
 Summer is also the time when the Historic Preservation and Regionalism program offers the Southwest Summer Institute that includes fieldwork experiences with its courses.

 This is a dynamic School with deep ties to the professions it represents and the diverse people it serves.
-Contact us and we will tell you much, much more about the future we are designing from our world-class studio building at the University of New Mexico!
+Contact us and we will tell you much, more about the future we are designing from our award-winning building at the University of New Mexico!